akdo3/akdo-Library/README.md

 - **Multilingual Support**: Offer your users a global experience by providing multilingual UI options.
 - **Device-Specific Features**: Customize the UI based on the user's platform (Mobile or PC) for optimal performance.

-## Installation

-1. Clone or download the repository to your local machine.
-2. Import the `akdo` library files into your Roblox project.
-3. Integrate the library into your game by following the usage instructions below.

 ## Usage

 ### Setting Up the UI Frame